GHSVS-de/plg_system_lessghsvs/README.md

 Used lessphp library has been bug fixed several times.
 Last workout was for PHP 8.1.

-Test it in our environment before you use it.
-I seldomly use it in production environmants.
+Test it in your environment before you use it.
+I seldomly use it in production environments.

 Creates:
 - unminified *.css